raghavmecheri/viper/Proposal.md

 * Choice of how to incorporate scope (whitespace or brackets) -- get rid of Python's tab/spaces issues
 * Arrow Functions/Lambdas

+## What sort of programs would Viper be useful for?
+(Todo: Musti)
+TODO

 # Basic Language Details

 ## Data Types and Operations